 As we grapple with contemporary challenges to national institutions, from inside and outside our borders, and as we reflect on the array of shifting national and cultural identities across the globe, This Indian Country provides a context and a language for understanding our present dilemmas.

-Frederick E. Hoxie is the Swanlund Professor of History and a professorof law at the University of Illinois, where he specializes in Native American history.
+Frederick E. Hoxie is the Swanlund Professor of History and a professorof law at the University of Illinois at Urbana-Champaign, where he specializes in Native American history.
 He is a founding trustee of the Smithsonian Institution’s National Museum of the American Indian and a former president of the American Society for Ethnohistory.